 There’s no doubt that the war against narco-terrorism in Colombia continues.
-But the difference now is that travellers are enjoying Colombia somewhat oblivious to this war.
-It’s no different travelling to Sydney or London or Montreal and having no idea that officials are fiercely fighting organised crime behind the scenes.
+But the difference now is that travelers are enjoying Colombia somewhat oblivious to this war.
+It’s no different traveling to Sydney or London or Montreal and having no idea that officials are fiercely fighting organized crime behind the scenes.

 That said, it still pays to be alert and wary.
 Although Colombia no longer has the highest rate of kidnapping, the rate certainly hasn’t gone to zero; there are still many areas that even locals stay well clear of.

-But the opportunity in Colombia isn’t just about travelling to a safer destination.
-The real opportunity is travelling to a destination that remains off the beaten path.
+But the opportunity in Colombia isn’t just about traveling to a safer destination.
+The real opportunity is traveling to a destination that remains off the beaten path.
 Imagine having the opportunity to travel to Thailand 10 years ago… well, what are we waiting for?